Sureuba/SENG-438-The-Amazing-Group-4/A3/seng438-a3-team4.md

 Text…

-# 6 Pros and Cons of coverage tools used and Metrics you report (Naina and Uruba
+# 6 Pros and Cons of coverage tools used and Metrics you report

-Text…
+The coverage tool used was EclEmma.
+Pros of this tool are that it clearly shows the statements of the class that need to be tested like methods, branches, and statements.
+They are colour coated.

 # 7 A comparison on the advantages and disadvantages of requirements-based test generation and coverage-based test generation.